This is the complete back story for MyNewJobHunt.com as told by David Perry

 After finally accepting an offer and settling in to his new role, the two of us continued to build on the idea of a CRM (contact relationship manager system) for job hunters.
 I designed it on paper and Kevin built it.
 That system was designed to allowed job seekers to completely manage their job search from start-to-finish using one online platform.

-Sadly, Kevin would never see NatsJobs.com or its sister site MyNewJobHunt.com go live.
+Sadly, Kevin would never see NatsJobs.com or MyNewJobHunt.com go live.

 After more than two years of trying to get access to Kevin’s code we stopped.
-It just wan’t going to work and by this time I had retooled several of the processes and they would require new software be written to work.
+It just wasn’t going to work and by this time I had retooled several of the processes and they would require new software be written to work.
 So Kevin’s older brother Dave Watson and I decided to resuscitate the project.
-I had the original design and provided all the IP from the Guerrilla Job Search Boot-camps and Dave is a software technical leader.
+I had my original design and provided all the IP from the Guerrilla Job Search Boot Camps and Dave is a software technical leader.

-So, here we are nearly 6 years later.
+So, here we are nearly many years later.

-Dave Watson has expanded the original project tremendously to include the Guerrilla Boot Camp Course material that has had a 96.4% success rate over the last 9 years.
-Dave’s transferred the course material to his web based platform which he wrote from scratch until.
+Dave Watson has expanded the original project tremendously to include the Guerrilla Boot Camp Course material that has had a 96.4% success rate over the last dozen years.
+Dave’s transferred the course material to his web based platform (FutureTek).
 As luck would have it, Dave was laid off from his position as a senior software developer at a local high tech firm in Aug/2016 and decided to make MyNewJobHunt.com and NatsJobs.com a priority for a very simple reason…

 Dave’s an ‘experienced’ tech worker, so finding new employment would be more difficult in the high tech sector but he knew using the Guerrilla tactics, not impossible.
 He was fed up with the current outplacement systems that rely mostly on “networking” with unpredictable results – He wanted a solution that was quick, reliable, predictable, repeatable and inexpensive.
 As Dave’s wife Nancy put it: